-Academic Focus: Creating success in mathematics learning for all-Creating readers and writers workshops.
+Academic Focus: Creating readers and writers workshops.
 We will also continue with our Saxon/STMath/trackers approach to math adding in more conceptual math.
 We are changing our projects to be more fluid and our exhibitions to give a more holistic view of what we do.
+Creating academic pillars that are engaging and enjoyable while provoking inquiry and helping students master the complicated state tests.